Suor/django-cacheops/README.rst

 And there is more to it:

-- decorator to cache any user function
+- decorator to cache any user function as queryset
-- extension for jinja2 to cache template fragments
+- extension for jinja2 to cache template fragments as querysets
 - a couple of hacks to make django faster